 establishing a patient registry.

-Step 3: Preparing for therapeutic development
+Step 3: Preparing a scientific foundation

 Most of these tasks will require identifying an expert.